 Elizabeth was very much a party to the important decisions that shaped her family’s fortunes – including key decisions about staying in or leaving Australia forever.
 She took immediate and practical action to ameliorate some of her husband’s wilder political gaffes.
 And the farmer’s daughter was never simply a farmer’s wife but a farmer and business manager in her own right.
 Through Elizabeth Macarthur we gain a clearer picture of the way women were then, as now, crucial to the economic viability of a family farming enterprise.

-In the biography I will examine Elizabeth’s life in context – as a woman, an officer’s wife, a white colonist, a farmer, a mother, an employer and as an ambitious person keen to cement her family’s future.
-You can read the opening paragraph here, in my first blog post.
+In the biography I examine Elizabeth’s life in context – as a woman, an officer’s wife, a white colonist, a farmer, a mother, an employer and as an ambitious person keen to cement her family’s future.
+You can read an early draft of the opening paragraph here, in my first blog post.